The following are the recommended settings for shots of sporting events and other scenes that feature motion:

 Choose AF-C for shots of mobile subjects.
 The camera adjusts focus continuously while the shutter-release button is pressed halfway or the AF-ON button is pressed.

 The camera focuses on a point of your choosing but will use information from surrounding focus points if the subject wanders briefly from the chosen point.
 This option is only available when AF-C is selected for focus mode.
-If the subject is moving quickly or is otherwise hard to track, try using [Wide-area AF (S)] or [Wide-area AF (L-people)] to allow autofocus to choose subjects from a wider area.
+If the subject is moving quickly or is otherwise hard to track, try using Wide-area AF (S) or Wide-area AF (L) to allow autofocus to choose subjects from a wider area.

-[Sport] is not available with some lenses.
-If an F mount lens with a vibration reduction switch is attached via an optional FTZ mount adapter, the [Vibration reduction] item in the camera menus will itself be grayed out and unavailable, and vibration reduction options will instead have to be selected using the switch.
+Sport is not available with some lenses.
+If you are using an F mount lens with a vibration reduction switch, the Vibration reduction item in the camera menus will itself be grayed out and unavailable, and vibration reduction options will instead have to be selected using the switch.